 - Get out your milk, yogurt and butter so they can come to room temperature.

 - Add potatoes and cauliflower to a large pot (I usually don't peel mine for ease, but that's up to you!
 Just rinse them very well if you don't).
+I like to use the Instant Pot for this; see notes below.
 Add enough cold water to fully cover potatoes and sprinkle with 1 tsp salt.

 - Bring to a boil over high heat.
 Reduce heat to medium or medium low and cook, uncovered, for 15-20 minutes, or until potatoes are fork tender.
 Drain very well and then return to pot.

 - Add milk, yogurt, butter, garlic powder, remaining 1 tsp salt, and several grinds of pepper.
 Use a potato masher to mash until creamy.
+Don't over-mash or else they'll be gluey.
 Taste and add more seasoning if needed (I added another ½ tsp salt).
 Serve hot!
-Leftovers will keep in the refrigerator for three-four days.
+Leftovers will keep in the refrigerator for 3-4 days.

 Notes